64kramsystem/personal_notes/rust.md

   pub text: String,
 }

-// Traits can be imlemented only if the trait or the type are local to the crate!
+// Traits can be implemented only if the trait or the type are local to the crate!
 // This way, one doesn't find "surprises" from other crates.
 //
 impl Summary for Article {